ibercovich/blog/_posts/2022-12-04-2022-personal-goals.markdown

 categories:
 ---

 This document summarizes my goals for the year 2022.
-The goals are grouped by category and listed from most to least important.
+The goals themselves are not listed in any particular order, but they are grouped by category.
 I am doing this for myself.
 Writing this down forces me to spend a few hours towards the end of the year to reflect on and appreciate everything that I've done.
 As a secondary objective, something here might inspire someone else to follow through on their goals.

 ## Purpose (profession, career, interests)